 Nike React Infinity Run 2 vs Brooks Hyperion Tempo: which running shoes should you choose if you’re after a soft, well-cushioned ride?
-Majority of runners are still considered ‘recreational’, meaning they run for pleasure and not for performance.
-These runners don’t much care about high performance shoes such as the otherwise excellent Asics Metaracer or Hoka One One Carbon X.
+Most runners are still considered ‘recreational’, meaning they run for pleasure and not for performance.
+These runners don’t care about high-performance shoes such as the otherwise excellent Asics Metaracer or Hoka One One Carbon X.

-No, recreational runners 'just want to fun', as the song goes, and go out for a jog after work or in the morning in the weekends.
-They prefer running shoes that don’t need ‘breaking in’, have ample amount of padding and sometimes even have a bit of arch-support.
+No, recreational runners ‘just want to fun’, as the song goes, and go out for a jog after work or in the morning at the weekends.
+They prefer running shoes that don’t need ‘breaking in’, have ample padding, and sometimes even have a bit of arch support.
 These runners need shoes that will last longer and won’t fall apart after 100-150 miles.

 - Hoka One One Rocket X review: light delight carbon-assisted long-distance running trainers